DiyanaDimitrova/user-server/README.md

 ## Testing

+To test the application you need to run the following commands

 ```
 $ yarn test
 $ yarn coverage
 ```

 ## Features

+User Management API

+- HTTP REST API implemented with Node.js, Express.js and MongoDB
+- The API contains tests, implemented with Mocha, Chai and Instanbul
+- The API have sanitisations checks of the input data
+- User Model contains the following attributes:
+  - id - a unique user id
+  - email - a user's email address
+  - givenName - a user's first name
+  - familyName - a user's last name
+  - created - the date and time the user was added
+- Following CRUD operations are possible to be executed on the User model:

 | Method           | Purpose                 |
 | ---------------- | ----------------------- |